shavings/GeoSG/README.md

 # GeoSG
-# The data will be released after the paper is accepted.
+# The data and code will be released after the paper is accepted.